 The school’s administrative assistant, Kim O’Donnell, is everyone’s first stop when they are looking for a student, a teacher, or a piece of vital information.

 The Head of School

 Head of School Noni Thomas López is responsible for your child’s education and welfare during their years at Gordon.
-You’ll get to know Noni informally, at school events and in the hallways, but you should also feel free to schedule a one-on-one appointment with her at any time by contacting the Assistant to the Head, Clare Blackmer.
+You’ll get to know Noni informally, at school events and at pickup and dropoff, but you should also feel free to schedule a one-on-one appointment with her at any time by contacting the Assistant to the Head, Clare Blackmer.